Cherreads

 That was her biggest red flag in courtship.

 For the past few years, Penelope had done everything uncultured and unlikely for a woman of her status.
-Men ogled her like a moth to flowers during her prime.
+Men ogled her like a moth to flames during her prime.
 Her beauty was ever mesmerizing, the finest attraction to suitors far older than her father.

 Yet during that time, the young miss discovered a technique that successfully worked for her in the end; avoiding balls, and soirees by pretending to be ill, until she passed her prime.